-Europe is falling behind in the global race to master artificial intelligence, with research in the sector overwhelmingly dominated by the US and Asia.
+Europe is falling behind in the global AI race with research in the sector overwhelmingly dominated by the US and Asia.

 Figures from the World Intellectual Property Organisation on Thursday said that there had been a surge of AI patent applications globally, with annual filings nearly tripling from 2013 to 2017.